Goal 12: Responsible Consumption and Production

 You’ll never fear when the rest of the country is panic-buying toilet paper again if you get a loo roll subscription.
-There are loads on the market now - you’ve probably seen Who Gives A Crap in its brightly coloured wrapping (great to save for gift wrap) - but our favourite is Green Cane.
+Our new favourite is Bazoo, which has an unbleached option (pictured below) and is CO2 negative.

-The only packaging you need to deal with is one large cardboard box, as all of the rolls come “naked”.
+The only packaging you need to deal with is one large cardboard box, as all of the rolls come “naked”, except one decoratively wrapped one to put on display in your bathroom or give to friends and family to spread the word about the product!
 The cardboard tubes are really sturdy too, perfect to reuse for crafting (we used ours in homemade crackers at Christmas) or sustainable gardening (they’re great to plant seedlings in as you can pop them straight in the soil and they will compost).